InQuest/ThreatIngestor/docs/basicusage.rst

 If in doubt, keep this above 900 (fifteen minutes).

 .. _source:
 Next, add your sources.
 To configure the source, you should give it a unique name like ``[source:inquest-rss]``.
-Each source uses a module like twitter, rss, or csv.
+Each source uses a module like twitter, rss, or sqs.
 Choose the module for the expected format of the source data.
 For easy testing, we'll use an :ref:`RSS <rss-source>` source and a :ref:`CSV <csv-operator>` operator:

 .. code-block:: ini